SenseNet/docs.sensenet.com/content/guides/content-management/edit-content.md

 metaDescription: "sensenet admin-ui - edit-content"
 ---

 Contents can be edited right on the admin ui.
-Different content types has different fields which can be edited by selecting "Edit" action from the right click (or three dots) menu of a content item.
+Different [content types](/content/concepts/content-management/03-content-types) has different [fields](/content/concepts/content-management/031-fields) which can be edited by selecting "Edit" action from the right click (or three dots) menu of a content item.

 # Field editing

 In this example you can see the edit view of a calendar event.
 Here you can modify *Title*, *Location*, *Start/End date* and other fields available on the content.

 ![content-edit](/content/guides/img/content-edit.png)
 Once you're done editing, click *submit* to save your changes to the content.

+As mentioned above, different content types has different fields.
 For comparison, here's the edit view of an image (jpg).

 ![image-edit](/content/guides/img/image-edit.png)